krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 SQL generally ignores capitalization and formatting, but to improve the readability, consistency, and professionalism of your queries there are certain best practices to adhere to when writing queries:

-- clause starters in ALL CAPS
+- clause starters in `ALL CAPS`
-- table names in CamelCase
+- table names in `CamelCase`
-- column names in snake_case
+- column names in `snake_case`
-- single quotes around strings are generally preferred for consistency so you can use double quotes when a string contains an apostrophe
+- 'single' quotes around strings are generally preferred for consistency so you can use "double" quotes when a string contains an apostrophe
 - use comments for clarity (`--` one-liners; `/*` multiple lines `*/`)
 - keep the length of each line under 100 characters and use indentation for readability